 Portal for ArcGIS brings together all the geographic information in your ArcGIS platform and shares it throughout your organization.
 For example, with Portal for ArcGIS you can:

-- Create, save, and share web maps and scenes.
+- Create, save, and share web maps

-- Create and host web mapping apps.
+- Create and host web mapping apps

-- Search for GIS content within your organization.
+- Search for GIS content within your organization

-- Create groups for sharing GIS information with coworkers.
+- Create groups for sharing GIS information with coworkers

-- Share links to GIS apps.
+- Share links to GIS applications

 Portal for ArcGIS puts GIS in the hands of people who might not otherwise have any experience with it.
 For example, Portal for ArcGIS includes geographic viewers designed for those who are just beginning with GIS.
-Experienced GIS users can connect to Portal for ArcGIS from ArcGIS Desktop, developer APIs, and other applications.
+Experienced GIS users can connect to Portal for ArcGIS from ArcGIS for Desktop, developer APIs, and other applications.

 What do I get with Portal for ArcGIS?